rock-planning/planning-templ/README.md

   --min_solutions arg   Minimum number of solutions (optional)
 ```

-The default configuration can be found under:
+The default configuration for templ-transport_network_planner can be found under:
 test/data/configuration/default-configuration.xml, further
 details on configuration options can be found [here](doc/configuration.md).

 Every run of the planner will result in the creation of a log folder under /tmp: for the
 overall mission a 'spec' subfolder will be created and successful epochs (also
 referred to as sessions) will be logged - identified by a counter.
 Each epoch folder contains solutions and results to intermediate planning steps.
 So check /tmp/<current-time-date>_temp/ for the corresponding folder of the
 session that you would like to inspect.

 ```
 $>./build/src/templ-transport_network_planner --mission test/data/scenarios/should_succeed/0.xml --min_solution 1
 ...

 Session 0: remaining flaws: 0